NaverCloudTrustServices/PolicyDocument/docs/cpcps_1.0.5.md

 | `anyExtendedKeyUsage`   | MUST NOT be present. |
 | Any other value         | NOT RECOMMENDED. |

-#### Restricted Non-TLS Cross-Certified Subordinate CA Extended Key Usage Purposes
+#### Table: Restricted Non-TLS Cross-Certified Subordinate CA Extended Key Usage Purposes
 *(i.e., for restricted Cross-Certified Subordinate CAs not issuing TLS certificates directly or transitively)*

 | Key Purpose              | Description |